AhmetErenLacinbala/Vulkan-Sierpinski-Triangle/README.md

 After building, you can run the project using:
 ./VulkanTest

-## Running the Project for VS Code:
+## Running the Project with VS Code:
 VS Code configurations has been made.
 So you can just debug your code through the VS Code instead.